OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 Your rollback process will be different from the example; I use the database steps as the example.
 The goal is to show you _how_ to disable the steps, rather than _what_ is being disabled.
 :::

 To disable specific steps for a rollback, we need to know a rollback is occurring.
-But we are going to be redeploying an existing release.
-The tricky thing is redeploying the same release to the current environment is a valid use case.
+But we are going to redeploy an existing release.
+Redeploying the same release to the current environment is a valid use case though.
 What we need to know is the "deployment mode".

 - **Deployment**: First time a release is deployed to a specific environment to add new features, fix bugs, and more to the application.
 - **Rollback**: Redeploying a previous release in a specific environment to return to a known good state.